 in San Antonio, TX, June,1988.
 Research over the years has pointed to the car possibly

-being retitled as another BOSS.
-V.I.N. unknown.
+being retitled as another BOSS with V.I.N. unknown.
 Very good possibility all identifying

 numbers were transferred from a wrecked BOSS.

 Both quarters replaced.
 Left quarter additionally had the rear lower panel replaced for rust.
 Exhaust had MACH 1 chrome tips.
 Rear valance had cut outs.
 Factory oil cooler system installed, not original in this car.
 351-C 2v shaker assy.
 Can see workmanship inside.
 Tail lamp bezels completely black, no argent.
 Color was yellow.